Ch5 section C - Floatation, short type

 8. Why is floating ice less submerged in brine than in water?

-Brine is denser than water, so less volume of ice is required to displace its weight, hence less submersion.
+Brine is denser than water, so less volume of water is required to balance its weight while floating,hence less submersion.

 9. A man first swims in sea water and then in river water: